 Penalty for offering MEC that is unaffordable or doesn't provide MV

-$4,060 per employee*
+$4,460 per full-time employee

-*Note: This figure represents the 2021 penalty and is updated annually.
+Note: This figure represents the 2024 penalty3.

 To determine the amount of the penalty, employers only have to include their full-time employees in excess of 30.
-For example, an organization employing 50 employees subtracts 30 from their total, equalling 20 employees, to calculate the penalty.
+For example, an organization employing 50 employees subtracts 30 from their total, equaling 20 employees, to calculate the penalty.

-To get the monthly per employee penalty, employers can divide the annual penalty by 12.
+To get the monthly per-employee penalty, employers can divide the annual penalty by 12.
 To get the total monthly penalty, employers should multiply the number of full-time employees employed during a given month minus 30 by the monthly per-employee penalty.

 Not every organization has to provide employer-sponsored health coverage.
 If you're an ALE, you must provide health insurance to employees.
 While offering health benefits may seem costly at first, the cost of not offering coverage for employees can come out to be even more, both in penalties and the high cost of employee turnover.

 Even though small businesses don't have to satisfy the ACA's employer mandate, offering healthcare coverage as part of a comprehensive benefits package can help boost employee retention and recruitment.

 Luckily, offering health benefits that are affordable for both you and your employees is actually easier than it seems, especially if you have health benefits administration software and an award-winning customer support team like PeopleKeep on your side.